iamrajendra/space-we_fixed-it/README.md

 # space we fixed it

-Space we fixed it, is a open plateform for beta tester, where you have to file issue for Space android project.
+Space we fixed it, is a  plateform for beta tester, where you have to rise issue.

 ##  Protocol
-1.  title  containts app version, vendor name of mobile and OS version of android
+1.  title  containts app version, vendor name of mobile and OS version of android and then title of issue
 2. In description describe the issue.

-We create a sample bug in channel, please refer it.
+We have created a sample bug in channel, please refer it.